karenl7/stljax/README.md

 ## TODOs
 - manage reversing of signals internally for recurrent cases.
+- add more smooth max/min approximation options

 ## Publications
 Here is a list of publications that use stlcg/stljax.
 Please file an issue, or pull request to add your publication to the list.

-P. Kapoor, K. Mizuta, E. Kang, and K. Leung, "[STLCG++: A Masking Approach for Differentiable Signal Temporal Logic Specification](https://arxiv.org/abs/2501.04194)," ArXiv Preprint, 2025.
+P. Kapoor, K. Mizuta, E. Kang, and K. Leung, "[STLCG++: A Masking Approach for Differentiable Signal Temporal Logic Specification](https://arxiv.org/abs/2501.04194),"IEEE Robotics and Automation Letters (accepted), 2025.

 K. Leung, and M. Pavone, "[Semi-Supervised Trajectory-Feedback Controller Synthesis for Signal Temporal Logic Specifications](https://arxiv.org/abs/2202.01997)," in American Control Conference, 2022.